wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

     As you can see, you could define the include file as optional, so Liberty would not throw an error if the include file is missing.

-8. Click on **onConflict** to see the available attributes for that options.
+8. Click **onConflict** to see the available attributes for that options.

     <kbd>![image100](./images/media/image100.png)</kbd>

     If you want to make sure, that settings in the server.xml cannot be overridden by included files, select **IGNORE**, otherwise use **MERGE** or **REPLACE**.

-9. Click on **MERGE** and your include statement should look like this:
+9. Click **MERGE** and your include statement should look like this:

         <include location="application-config.xml" onConflict="MERGE"/>